dionroloff/cryptography/README.md

-# cryptography
+# Cryptography

 This repository is a playground for experimenting with various cryptographical concepts in Python.
-My intention is to write basic scripts to familiarize myself with these concepts on a deeper level.
+I am mostly following along with the content from [this course](https://www.udemy.com/course/learn-modern-security-and-cryptography-by-coding-in-python/), and beefing up the scripts provided.